contao/contao/UPGRADE.md

 the `postDownload` hook being called in the download(s) content elements, this is no longer the case unless you are actively using the legacy content elements as shown later in this document.
 Replace your hook with a general response event listener listening to the `ResponseEvent` and check if it's of instance `BinaryFileResponse`.
 If so, you can use `BinaryFileResponse::getFile()` in order to access the file and apply your business logic.
-This has the advantage, that it works for all responses sent across the system, not just for the ones using the deprecated `Controller::sendFileToBrowser()` method.
+This has the advantage that it works for all responses sent across the system, not just for the ones using the deprecated `Controller::sendFileToBrowser()` method.